msadoq/project-js/GPCCHS_D_SVR/src/server/src/impl/js/server/ARCHITECTURE.md

 **onViewClose**:
 * destroy and unregister view instance **onViewUpdate**:
-* store new size on view instance, compute if view need new interval, look for cache, request datastore if needed
+* store new size/zoom on view instance, compute if view need new interval, look for cache, request datastore if needed

-**onDcPull**:
+**onDcServerMessage**:
 * unprotobuferized DcServerMessage and pass message to one of following controller **onDcResponse**:
 * find, unregister and call the previously registered callback for message.id **onNewDataMessage**:
 * if 'realtime': look for known interval for this data and add to cache
 * if not: add to cache, if 'finished' mark interval as fully received
 * both: loop on each view and pass new data **onDomainResponse**:
-* store domain
+* store domain, forward to HSC

 **onHscTimebarUpdate**:
 * store new tb state, only on startup to emulate the real Qt TB